Peer Review Process & Guidelines

 THMT recognizes speed to publication is important to authors.
 Once a submission has been accepted for peer review, two (2) to three (3) expert reviewers are asked to assess the merits of the work and provide feedback.
 Reviewer feedback is communicated to the corresponding author by the Managing Editor.

 Two peer reviewers must accept the paper for publication, or provide commentary for revisions requiring a resubmission.
-If we do not possess board expertise to conduct a review, we will ask the author for suggestions for expert reviewers, and invite them to act as expert guest reviewer for the submission following THMT requirements.
+If we do not possess board expertise to conduct a review, THMT will seek to invite and onbaord experts to review the paper.
 This may delay the review process.
-The managing editor will inform authors to expect delays if inviting a guest reviewer is required.
-These editors may be on boarded as journal reviewers.
+The managing editor will inform authors to expect delays if inviting/seeking a new editor is required, for THMT onboarding.

-Editors are frequency reminded to ensure timely processing of manuscripts Authors are pleased with the service and turnaround as per comments and feedback.
-THMT publishes four quarterly issues.
-Once a submission is accepted and paid for, it is scheduled for the next issue.
+Editors are frequency reminded to ensure timely processing of manuscripts.
+Authors are pleased with the service and turnaround as per comments and feedback.
+Once a submission is accepted and paid for, it is scheduled for the appropriate issue.
 Authors are alerted as soon as a paper is rejected and comments as to why are typically provided.
-Further, authors may withdraw a paper, but not after it is accepted.
-Conformations are always provided within a week of the author email.

 Why are Manuscripts Rejected?

 The Managing Editor will reject a submission if a manuscript is poorly formatted, scholarly language communication is deficient, lacks substantiating claims, appears to have large portions plagiarized, or is not referenced in the Vancouver style.
 In most cases, the Managing Editor will recommend and communicate correction(s).
 Editors-in-Chief will reject a submission that rehashes general information already in the public domain.
 If peer reviewers reject a manuscript (based on criteria below), the Managing Editor will alert the corresponding author and send blinded reviewer comments explaining why the manuscript was rejected.
-Previously published materials and white papers are not acceptable unless COPE guidelines are strictly followed.
 Contact the Managing Editor with questions at j.russo@partnersindigitalhealth.com.

 Editors or Journal Staff as Authors

 Editorial Board Members are required to declare any competing interests and are excluded from the peer review process if a competing interest exists.
-Where an Editorial Board Member is author they must declare this in the Financial and Non-Financial Relationships and Activities section on the submitted manuscript.
-If any other competing interests are identified regarding a specific manuscript, another editor will be assigned to assume responsibility of peer review.
+If an Editorial Board Member is listed as an author, they are required to disclose this in the manuscript’s Financial and Non-Financial Relationships and Activities section.
+If any other competing interests are identified, another editor will be assigned.
 These submissions undergo the same review process as any other manuscript.
 The managing editor ensures no editors that are authors of manuscripts are invited to peer review their own manuscript.

 Reviewer’s check list